KacperMajcher/navi_stream/README.md

 <p>What can we expect in the near future?</p>

-I plan to finish testing [✅], add more screens, and possibly integrate the entire application into Riverpod for practice.
+I plan to add more screens and integrate the entire application into my own data base.

 <h2> Features</h2>